NicolasManuelMiracco/Quantum-Conductivity/README.md

-# Quantum-Conductivity
+# Quantum-Conductivity-Simulator

-A C++ program that models semiconductor conductivity using quantum mechanics principles by simulating qubit behavior in atoms.
+One-line description: A C++ program that models semiconductor conductivity using quantum mechanics principles by simulating qubit behavior in atoms.

+Summary: This C++ program utilizes quantum mechanical concepts to simulate the conductivity of semiconductors.
+It includes classes representing `Qubit`, `Atom`, and `Semiconductor`.
+The `Qubit` class encapsulates a quantum bit with a complex probability amplitude, ensuring the qubit's state is normalized.
+The `Atom` class simulates an atom by generating a specified number of qubits with random quantum states.
+The `Semiconductor` class aggregates multiple atoms of carbon and silicon, each modeled with a specific number of electrons (qubits).
+The program computes the overall conductivity probability across these atoms, adjusting for a cumulative probability with additional electrons if needed to simulate realistic semiconductor behavior.
+This simulation can be utilized to study and predict the behavior of electrons in semiconductors under quantum mechanical effects.